-You can find a sample test and self-study lesson plans to practise writing for the exam on our website.
+You can find a sample test and self-study lesson plans on our website.
+Both of these can help learners to prepare for the B2 First exam.

 Try the exam tasks on Write & Improve and get fast, free automated feedback on your writing.